simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

 // This needs to be a top-level method because it's run on a background isolate DatabaseConnection _backgroundConnection() {
+    // Construct the database to use.
+This example uses a non-persistent in-memory database each
-    // construct the database.
-You can also wrap the VmDatabase in a "LazyDatabase" if you need to run
+    // time.
+You can use your existing VmDatabase with a file as well, or a `LazyDatabase` if you
-    // work before the database opens.
+    // need to construct it asynchronously.
+    // When using a Flutter plugin like `path_provider` to determine the path, also see the
-    final database = VmDatabase.memory();
+    // "Initialization on the main thread" section below! final database = VmDatabase.memory();
     return DatabaseConnection.fromExecutor(database);
 }